vaporsjs/ethers.js/docs/v5/api/utils/hashing/README.md

 #### *TypedDataEncoder* . **getPayload**( domain , types , value ) => *any*

-Returns the standard payload used by various JSON-RPC `eth_signTypedData*` calls.
+Returns the standard payload used by various JSON-RPC `vap_signTypedData*` calls.

 All domain values and entries in value are normalized and the types are verified.